 The financial institutions and other parties involved in the issuance and purchase of an industrial development bond may charge a variety of fees, depending on what services are rendered.
-Among the more usual are underwriting fees, placement fees, letter of credit fees, remarketing fees, rating agency fees (if the bonds will be rated) and transfer agent fees.
-Please keep in mind that these fees are in addition to other fees typically charged with commercial loans and with real and personal property transactions such as appraisals, survey, permits, filings, recordings and title insurance.
-The number of parties involved and associated fees are greatly reduced with the Express Bond program.
+Among the more usual are underwriting fees, placement fees, letter of credit fees, remarketing fees, rating agency fees (if the bonds will be rated), registrar fees, trustee or depository fees, and transfer agent fees.
+Please keep in mind that these fees are in addition to other fees typically charged with commercial loans and with real and personal property transactions such as appraisals, surveys, permits, filings, recordings, and title insurance.

 Issuance of an industrial development bond requires considerable time and effort on the part of bond counsel who must be compensated by the applicant for services rendered.
-For the regular IDB program, these fees are negotiated between you and bond counsel with no state involvement.
-As the complexity of the transactions increases, so will the fee.
-For Express Bonds, there is a pre-approved bond counsel fee schedule.
+These fees are negotiated between you and bond counsel with no state involvement.
+As the complexity of the transaction increases, so will the fee.